PNHS Computer Science Information Page

 Prerequisite(s): Algebra 1 | Freshmen+ | No Programming Experience Necessary

 Description: This course introduces students to the basics of computers, the internet, logic, design, and programming.
 This course will guide students from basic programming techniques all the way to object-oriented programming.
-Our language of study will be Python, a simple to learn programming language that is appropriate for even students who have no experience to start with.
+Our language of study will be Python, an easy-to-learn programming language that is appropriate for even students who have no experience to start with.

 Prerequisite(s): Algebra 1 | Sophomore+ | No Programming Experience Necessary